Maahi-ck/MovieBookingSystem/README.md

 - Sign‑up, login, logout using email/password (hashed with bcrypt)
 - Password reset using OTP emailed to the registered address
 - Set preferred location to view available shows
-- Browse all movies and filter by city & state
+- Browse all movies and filter by city, state, language, genre, duration, and show time
 - View movie details with cast, reviews, average rating
 - Post and delete own reviews
 - Book tickets (select seats, confirm availability)